 - We have also tested and reviewed the FLSUN QQ-S, which you can view if you click our FLSUN QQ-S review.

-There are a number of newer RepRap Kossel 3D printers: we picked the FLSUN QQ-S, a delta 3D printer that you can buy almost fully pre-assembled for $369.
+There are a number of great RepRap Kossel 3D printers, including the FLSUN QQ-S that we were very impressed with in our 3D printer review.
+The FLSUN QQ-S is a delta 3D printer that you can buy almost fully pre-assembled for $369.
 Delta 3D printers are typically tall and thin, with the FLSUN QQ-S able to print up to 360 mm tall prints, with an XY axis of 255 mm.

 Kossel RepRap machines were thought of as tougher to master 3D printers for more experienced makers.
 Now with the FLSUN QQ-S the learning curve is far reduced, especially since the RepRap upgrade ships to you almost completely assembled.
-The 3.2 inch touchscreen makes it very easy to use, and the printer comes with an SD card with the 3D slicer software on it, though you can also connect to the printer via WiFi.
+The 3.2-inch touchscreen is very easy to use, and the printer comes with an SD card with the 3D slicer software on it, though you can also connect to the printer via WiFi.

 Another main selling point is that it’s noticeably (or perhaps unnoticeably!) quiet — FLSUN claim it prints at under 50 dB.
 This, coupled with the fans and cooling system to avoid overheating and reduce any bad smells, makes the FLSUN QQ-S a great RepRap printer for your home.
 It retains the quick printing, around 30% faster than the average printer, so if time is of the essence, you could do worse than go with the FLSUN QQ-S.